uktrade/iigb-beta-content/content/beta/investment-ops/businesses/en_US.md

 ---

-Locations with businesses that have significant impact in your selected industry.
+See the concentration of businesses that have significant impact in each industry in each area of the UK.